 Since straw only contains the stem of the plant and not the seeds or chaff, it has little to no nutritional value.
-For that reason, it is more used in gardening and landscaping projects.
-Using straw will keep weeds and other unwanted growth out of the garden allowing just the intended plant to grow.
+For that reason, straw is mainly used in gardening, for bedding, and landscaping projects.
+Using straw will keep weeds and other unwanted growth out of the garden, allowing just the intended plant to grow.

-Another common use for straw is as bedding for your livestock, in pens, or in your chicken coop.
+Another common use for straw is as bedding for your livestock, in pens, or in your chicken coop or nesting boxes.

 Using straw around the homestead.

 To remember when to use straw, keep this tip in mind.
 Straw is for maintenance and hay is for food.